Zegna: Second generation

 Ermenegildo Zegna's sons, Aldo and Angelo, took over the company in the mid-1960s.
-Under their guidance, the label both expanded its business to ready-made suits and established new plants and distribution network abroad.
+Under their guidance, the label both expanded its business to ready-made suits and established new plants and distribution networks abroad.
 In 1968, the first factory producing sleeve-units and trousers was opened in Novara, followed by openings in Spain, Greece, and Switzerland.
 Sales and marketing departments were also established in France, Germany, the U.K., and the U.S.

 In 1972, Zegna launched its made-to-measure service called Su Misura.

 Zegna's attention to wool quality continued through 1960s and 1970s, as the company established the Wool Awards in Australia (1963) and the Mohair Trophy in South Africa (1970).

 The international development strategy run by the Zegna brothers brought to the openings of the first owned boutique in Paris in 1980, followed by Milan in 1985.
 In 1991 Zegna became the first luxury label to open a store in China.

 Third generation

 1990s to present

 During the 1990s, the third generation of the Zegna family entered the business.
 Angelo's son, and namesake of the company's founder, Ermenegildo "Gildo" Zegna, became CEO of the Group in 1997; his cousin Paolo became the chairman.
 Under their governance, the company began a strategy of brand extension and full verticalization.

+From 1990 to 2020, Zegna held the majority in women’s fashion brand Agnona brand; it was subsequently sold to the Aimone family, another branch of the Zegna family, with the Zegna group keeping 30 percent.

 In 1991 Zegna was the first luxury brand to enter the China market, with a flagship store in Beijing; and one of the first to access the Indian market.

 In 2008, the Group established its new headquarters in Milan, in a building designed by architects Antonio Citterio and Gianmaria Beretta.